MikeDSmith/obsidian-callout-control/README.md

    - Markdown-updating commands work in Live Preview and Source modes
    - Visual toggling works in Live Preview and Reading View modes

-2. **Not all callouts are toggled**
+2. **Visual commands don't affect all callouts**
+   - Due to Obsidian's virtual scrolling optimization, visual commands only affect callouts currently rendered in the viewport
-   - Due to Obsidian's virtual scrolling, off-screen callouts must be scrolled into view
+   - Off-screen callouts must be scrolled into view to be affected
-   - Use Markdown-updating commands to affect all callouts regardless of scroll position
+   - Use Markdown-updating commands instead to modify all callouts regardless of scroll position

 3. **Commands not appearing in Command Palette or Hotkeys**
    - Check that the commands are enabled in the [Configuration](#-configuration) settings panel